DataDog/kics/documentation/rules/terraform/azure/sql_server_alert_email_disabled.md

 }
 ```

-Enabling alert emails reduces the risk of missing critical security events by ensuring they are communicated in real-time to account administrators.
+Enabling alert emails reduces the risk of missing critical security events by ensuring they are communicated in real time to account administrators.

 ## Compliant Code Examples